ros2/ros2_documentation/source/Tutorials/Advanced/Real-Time/Real-Time-Processing-with-multiple-threads.rst

       }
    }

-Finally, the main function will wait until the threads will finish (in this case never);
+Finally, the main function will wait until the threads will finish (in this case never).
-:

 .. code-block:: cpp
    default_thread.join();